ELing24/Task_Scheduler_CPP/README.md

  > Authors: [Abel Challa](https://github.com/abelchalla), [Ethan Lingad](https://github.com/EthanL0224), [Anjali Daryani](https://github.com/adary001), [Siyu Li](https://github.com/slialex)

 > ### Project Description
-> * Description: In this application, a user can create tasks including a title, description, classification (e.g. personal, work, study), priority, duration and due date.
+> * Description: In this application, a user can create tasks including a title, description, priority, duration and due date.
 Some of these features can also be optional.
 Users can also create task lists where each list includes multiple tasks.
 Task lists can represent larger tasks that have subtasks within them.
 Users can display, edit, and delete tasks and task lists.
 Users should also be able to